 The WaterCar Python is a vehicle capable of being equally unattractive in the water as it is on the land.
 One aspect of the WaterCar Python which you can’t fault is the performance.
-Thanks to a GM-sourced V8 – ranging from the LS1 to the LS9 from the Corvette ZR1 the company claim the Python is the fastest amphibious car in the world.
+Thanks to a GM-sourced V8 – ranging from the LS1 to the LS9 from the Corvette ZR1 the company claim the Python is the fastest amphibious vehicle in the world.
 With the top-spec LS9 unit the Python can launch itself from 0-60 mph in just 4.5 seconds.
-Top speed is a more conservative 100 mph on land
+Top speed is a more conservative 100 mph on land with power delivered through a four-speed manual transmission, but that’s a small price to pay for driving the world’s fastest amphibious car.
+The car is packed with United States Coast Guard-approved closed cell foam in the bottom of the hull to stop you from sinking, this car packs the thrill of a jet ski with the comfort and practicality of a car.
+Who could ask for more?

 The Isuzu Nagisa was a 1991 concept vehicle which attempted to meld the on-road capabilities of a car, with the aquatic abilities of a cabin cruiser.
 It used a 3.2 L Isuzu DOHC V6 engine and was able to reach 65 mph on the highway.
 Unfortunately because of the compromises required to perform both roles, the Nagisa failed to Isuzu’s standards, and it remained a concept.